i-am-bl/finance-tracker-express/README.md

 ### 📁 Constants

-Stores contant values that are globally accessible throughout the project.
-This can include message variables, router paths, and other global contant values.
-Using a constant files avoids hardcodig values throughout the codebase, simplifiing code and reducing errors.
+Stores constant values that are globally accessible throughout the project.
+This can include message variables, router paths, and other global constant values.
+Using a constant file avoids hardcoding values throughout the codebase, simplifying code and reducing errors.

 ---